VladislavSevruk/TypeResolver/ReadMe.md

 ExecutableTypeResolver executableTypeResolver = new ExecutableTypeResolverImpl();
 // get method to determine it's return and arguments types Method methodToResolve = Cake.class.getDeclaredMethod("setFilling", Object.class);
-// type provider with generic class where method declared
+// create type provider with generic class where field declared
 // we use String as Cake's type parameter for this example TypeProvider<?> typeProvider = new TypeProvider<Cake<String>>() {};
 TypeMeta<?> methodReturnTypeMeta = executableTypeResolver.getReturnType(typeProvider, methodToResolve);